-Motorcycles are the fastest-growing vehicle segment in Australia, so it only stands to reason that motorcycle crashes are increasing at a faster rate.
+Since motorcycles are the fastest-growing vehicle segment in Australia, it would seem reasonable that motorcycle crashes would increase at a faster rate.

 However, the real result is that they are reducing as a proportion to the increasing number of riders, the amount of time they ride and the distances they cover.

 In other words, we are becoming safer road users.

 And don’t let people tell you that the higher the bike’s power and bigger its engine capacity, the more dangerous the rider.
 More myths!

 In fact, the same statistics show that 42% of bike crashes occur on bikes with less than 500cc, 36% between 500 and 1000cc and only 22% for capacities greater than a litre.

 That could bear a relationship to the number of bikes in those capacities.

 Also, perhaps the more higher powered the bike, the more circumspect we become, the more attention we pay to bike maintenance and the more likely we are to wear all the gear.